 - Renal tubular acidosis

-- Diuretics: loop, thiazide and osmotic diuretics especially with prolonged use.
+- Diuretics: loop, thiazide, and osmotic diuretics especially with prolonged use

-- Cystic fibrosis.
+- Cystic fibrosis

 Lab values in hypotonic dehydration

-Serum sodium and serum osmolality will be less than normal range.
-Urine specific gravity will be decreased and urine sodium will be increased.
+Serum sodium and serum osmolality will be less than the normal range.

 Prevention of Dehydration